Lunarcadamer/SLIN/Cheatersheet.md

 `/usr/local/nginx/sbin/nginx –s stop` Before you use the systemctl commands to start nginx, make sure nginx is not running already from the last exercise.

 ## Topic 3 (File Systems)
+`fdisk -l` View existing partitions
+To create a new partition on the hard disk, type "fdisk /dev/sda".
+* In fdisk, type 'm' to view the available options.
+* Type “p” to list the existing partitions on the hard disk.
+* To create a new partition, type 'n'.
+* Type 'p' to create a third primary partition. (as you already have 2 partitions)
+* Type “3” for Partition number 3.
+* Press enter to accept the default starting sector.
+* Type “+100M” to create a 100MB partition.
+* Type 'p' to list the partition info.
+Note your third partition and its device name (/dev/sda3).
+Also note its ID, which is 83 for Linux.
+Type 'w' to write changes to disk and exit fdisk